Easy Sweet Potato Black Bean Bowls with mango tahini sauce make a healthy and tasty vegetarian weeknight meal!

 Sometimes when I buy mangos at the store, they're pretty hard so I let them sit on my counter for a few days to get softer and sweeter.
 Once they're ripe, if I'm not using or eating them right away, I'll store them in the refrigerator for up to five days.
 There's nothing like cold mango right out of the fridge!

 I know that cutting into a mango can be a bit intimidating, but after you try it once, I promise you'll be a pro.
 It's much easier than it looks!
-You can scroll down on this post for step by step photos and slicing tips.

 - Rinse the outside of the mango before cutting into it.